 5. Fasten Up

-Your surfboard leash should always be fastened to your back food (which is usually on the same side as your dominant hand or your balance hand).
+Your surfboard leash should always be fastened to your back foot (which is usually on the same side as your dominant hand or your balance hand).

 6. Put Your Paddling Skills to Test

 Now, you’ve got your surfing gear, your board, and the basic surfing standing position tips, you’ll need to learn to paddle.

 Before you even get in the ocean and get wet, just watch the ocean.
 Get to know the beach and the waves.
 Try and get a good understanding where they’re cresting up and breaking.
 Pay attention to the whitewater and how it rolls through – this will give you a better idea how far you need to paddle on your surfboard.

 From here, climb up onto your surfboard and lie down flat on your front, just like you were doing on the sand.
 Make sure your positioning is good – if you lie too far back, your board will stick out of the water, and if it’s the opposite, the surfboard’s nose will sink as you paddle.